 Other products that qualify as liquid cleaners?
 Dish soap and laundry detergent.
 (Where would we be without those products??)

 My favorite dish soap is Mrs. Meyer’s, because of the amazing scents.
 Washing dishes by hand always was so utterly boring, but the scents actually make me not mind the chore.
-(My absolute all-time favorite is lilac, followed by geranium.
-This summer I’ll try the radish scent.
+(My absolute all-time favorite is lilac, followed by geranium and radish.
 I’m not a fan of the bluebell or lemon verbena, though.)
-And my favorite liquid laundry detergent is eCover.
+And my favorite liquid laundry detergent is eCover Zero.

 If you have a hard floor that needs mopped, you’ll need a mop.

 I’ve used Swiffers, plastic mops with replaceable sponge mop heads, and my Norwex mop.
 Go with whatever mop you can afford.
 This decision also will be based on how many floors you have to clean.

 In a pinch (or to do a really thorough job), just mop on your hands and knees with a cleaning rag and warm, soapy water.